 If you have any vintage items (Etsy class ‘Vintage’ as anything 20 years old and older) or items handmade by you, Etsy is the place to go for these.
 It is a very similar listing process to all other resale apps and you have the bonus of being able to also list on your computer desktop.
 There is no video option to use, still photos only.

 More fees are incurred with the use of Etsy.
 Each basic listing costs $0.20 USD for 4 months.
 You can set your listings to auto renew if they don’t sell within this time period.
 There is also a 5% Transaction fee on your sale and postage price once your item sells.
 Once your item sells it is up to you to work out the best postal option.
 There are no labels to download here.

-There may be other platforms and options to use, but these are the most popular at the moment.
+There are other platforms and options to use, but these are the most popular at the moment.
 If you have time it is a good idea to list the same item across the platforms if you feel the item suits each market.
-This gives your clothing more of a chance of selling.
+This gives your items more of a chance of selling.

 When you start out you don’t need a lot of fancy or expensive equipment.
 If you have a mobile phone or tablet, you are covered.
 You can use your phone as your camera, set up your item in natural light, list on an app, research sold listings and use mobile paypal and online banking.
 As you progress you may want to invest in better lighting, a laptop or desktop computer etc, but you don’t need any of that to start.

 Once you decide that you want to start a part time or full time ebay business, buying items to resell for profit, you must register as a sole trader/partnership/ltd company etc with HMRC and change your ebay account from a personal account to a business one, in order to comply with distance selling regulations.
 Failure to do this could result in some legal issues for you.